piatra/kreator.js/README.md

 There is now an online version of this http://piatra.jit.su (may include work in progress)

+*If you are interested with the progress of this project check out the [browserify](https://github.com/piatra/kreator.js/tree/browserify) branch, it includes the latest version that will soon be part of master*

 There is an about page https://github.com/piatra/kreator.js/wiki/About

 ## To start